dschwizz/ideal-spoon/README.md

-# ideal-spoon
-## Some projects that I am proud of and can share publicly.
+# Some projects that I am proud of and can share publicly.

-The projects fall into four categories.
+### The projects fall into four categories.
-1) Mixed Integer Linear Programs (MILPs)
+#### Mixed Integer Linear Programs (MILPs)
-2) Clustering
-3) Discrete Event Simulation

-There are two MILPs in Category one.
-The first has a simple GUI built in TKinter.
-The second is launched from a macro-enabled Excel file.
+1) Facility Location model with a simple GUI built in TKinter.
+2) Supply Chain Network Design model launched from a macro-enabled Excel file.

+#### Machine Learning
+1) An exercise in multivariate clustering of SKU-level sales, with associated CSV, using multiple algorithms
-There are two files, in Category two, each with associated CSVs.
-One is an exercise in multivariate clustering.
-That file contains a variety of clustering algorithms.
-The other is an exercise in time-series clustering using the k-means clustering algorithm.
+2) An exercise in time-series clustering of SKU-level demand, with associated CSV, using the k-means clustering algorithm.
+3) A colab notebook with time series clustering and forecasting, as well as analysis

+#### Discrete Event Simulation
-There is one discrete event simulation file.
-It has a simple GUI built in Tkinter.
+1) A warehouse capacity simulation with simple GUI built in TKinter

+#### Other
-There is also a toy model that generates a random maze.
-This was an exercise in applying a depth-first search algorithm.
+1) A toy model that generates and prints a random maze.